 A Guide to Gorilla Trekking in Uganda: Mountain gorillas are subspecies of eastern gorillas and have been listed as endangered by IUCN since 2018.
 Mountain gorillas can only be found in the Virunga conservation area which stretches between Uganda, Rwanda and Democratic Republic of Congo.
-This region is famous for its favorable conditions that attract gorillas to thrive and support gorilla trekking safaris.
+This region is famous for its favorable conditions that attract gorillas to thrive and support budget gorilla trekking safaris as well as luxury gorilla tours in Uganda and beyond.
 There are four national parks that inhabit mountain gorillas; Uganda with Bwindi and Mgahinga gorilla national parks, Rwanda is home to Volcanoes National Park and D.R.
-Congo is home to the famous Virunga national park.
+Congo is home to the famous Virunga National Park.

 Mountain gorillas live only in two areas.

 Mountain gorillas live in two isolated areas – Virunga massif with Mgahinga, Virunga, and Volcanoes national parks and another one being the Bwindi Impenetrable National Park which connects to Sarambwe Nature Reserve in D.R.
 Congo.
 These are high-altitude areas dotted with montane and bamboo forests.

 Guide to Gorilla Trekking In Uganda; Gorillas share 98% of their DNA with humans.